“Speak, for your Servant is listening.” 1 Samuel 3:3-11

 Second, that’s not an easy question to answer.
 God speaks to us all in a variety of ways.
 I go on to share with this friend, it’s not an audible voice I hear.
 This somehow brings him comfort.
 I go on to say, it’s a matter of coming to know His voice which only comes from spending time in quiet, prayer, and reading His word.

 It’s building an intimate relationship which requires our time, our honesty, and vulnerability.
 And remember it’s the relationship we seek, not the voice.
-So it’s more like learning to hear a voice from within that’s your own.
+So it’s more like learning to hear a voice from within that’s not your own.
 For me, I know it’s not my own voice.
-Mostly, because I would never give myself such good advice, full of wisdom.
+Mostly, because I would never give myself such good, solid advice so full of wisdom.
 He often tells me things like “get out of the way”, “sit back and listen” “take the last place”.
 Ya, no I wouldn’t tell myself these things.

 In fact, I’m so far from having mastered His voice I feel a lot like Samuel in First Samuel 3:1-18.
 God called Samuel audibly three times while he was sleeping.
 Samuel was under the impression it was Eli calling him in the middle of the night.
 Each time he went to wake Eli saying “Here I am, for you called me?”
 It was after the third time Eli realized God was calling Samuel.
 It is then he gave Samuel the advice “Go, lie down; and if he calls you, you shall say, “Speak, Lord, for thy servant is listening.”
 I encourage you to read the rest of the message, as the Lord’s news was not good for Eli.
 For he told Samuel he was going to punish Eli for his failure and the blaspheme caused by his sons.